EgorAlmikeev/ConsoleMenu/README.md

 # ConsoleMenu
-The simpliest console menu for Python3.x scripts
+The simplest console menu for Python3.x scripts

 ## Install it
 ```